![]() ZZ9000 CompendiumMore than a modern Amiga graphics card Updated: May 17, 2026 | ZZ9000 is © 2019-2026 MNT Research GmbH |

 The ZZ9000 provides much-needed modern hardware to 'big box' Amiga owners; all that's needed is software to tap into it.

-The latest available firmware and driver version for all ZZ9000-supported Amigas is 1.13.
+The latest (non-official) firmware (v2.1.0) and drivers (v2.1.1) for all ZZ9000-supported Amigas is available from BlitterStudio.
 See the Updates page for more details.